krokozyab/ofjdbc/README.md

 # Oracle Fusion WSDL JDBC Driver

-A bare‑bones, read‑only JDBC driver that lets you run SQL queries against Oracle Fusion via WSDL—no extra bloat, just the essentials for those who have grown tired of wrestling with SQL in Oracle OTBI reports.
-This minimal viable implementation works seamlessly in mature IDEs like DbVisualizer and IntelliJ.
+A read‑only JDBC driver that lets you run SQL queries against Oracle Fusion.
+This minimal viable implementation works seamlessly in mature IDEs DBeaver, DbVisualizer and IntelliJ.
 And it isn’t just for Java—it can be used from any JVM‑hosted language to build custom data pipelines.

 ---